-In an effort to meet the FRB’s need for1,750 work spaces on this overall site, the architectural firm Quinn Evans has developed three possible options so that staff now housed elsewhere in rental space can be consolidated on this site.
-Option B, the preferred choice, calls for partial infill of both the east and west open spaces of the Eccles Building, construction which will be visible from Constitution Avenue above the existing building.
+In an effort to meet the FRB’s need for1,750 work spaces on the site, the architectural firm Quinn Evans has developed three possible options so that staff now housed elsewhere in rental space can be consolidated on this site.
+The preferred option calls for partial infill of both the east and west open spaces of the Eccles Building, construction which will be visible from Constitution Avenue above the existing building.
 A five-story rear addition and penthouse are planned for the FRB-E Building, which would be less visible from Constitution Avenue.
 Every effort will be made to protect the historic integrity of the Eccles Building.
 Significant landscape disruption will take place around these buildings in order to create three levels of underground parking and new employee services.
 Relandscaping will be guided by current security requirements and what was there earlier.